Here’s the fact:

 Understanding the organization

-With both of these platforms, you can build communities that have:
+With both of them, you have:

 circle space templates